IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 ### Multimedia sources

-TomTom IndiGO supports any Android Automotive media source that can also be found in the Android Automotive Play Store.
+TomTom Digital Cockpit supports any Android Automotive media source that can also be found in the Android Automotive Play Store.

-By default TomTom IndiGO does not support advanced functionality, such as custom actions.
+By default TomTom Digital Cockpit does not support advanced functionality, such as custom actions.
 These add capabilities unique for a single source, such as liking a song.
-Support for them can be added via a TomTom IndiGO plugin.
+Support for them can be added via a TomTom Digital Cockpit plugin.

 If a multimedia app requires a sign in, a modal panel allowing you to do so will open when selecting the app.

-If the hardware and AOSP build both support Radio (FM/AM/DAB), the radio multimedia source in TomTom IndiGO should also work (albeit with a confusing user interface, as no specialization work for radio has yet been made).
+If the hardware and AOSP build both support Radio (FM/AM/DAB), the radio multimedia source in TomTom Digital Cockpit should also work (albeit with a confusing user interface, as no specialization work for radio has yet been made).

 ### Phone

-To automatically configure TomTom IndiGO as the default dialer app, set TomTom IndiGO as the default dialer in system settings (Settings->Apps & Notifications->Default apps).
+To automatically configure TomTom Digital Cockpit as the default dialer app, set TomTom Digital Cockpit as the default dialer in system settings (Settings->Apps & Notifications->Default apps).

 Pair a phone with Bluetooth and ensure that all necessary profiles (such as Phone calls, Media audio, Text messages and Contact Sharing) are enabled by tapping on the phone name in settings.
-You should thereafter be able to use the phone from TomTom IndiGO.
+You should thereafter be able to use the phone from TomTom Digital Cockpit.